A Theoretical and Empirical Comparison of Gradient Approximations in Derivative-Free Optimization: Numerical Results

 Several algorithms could be considered in this section.
 We focus on line search DFO algorithms that either compute steepest descent search directions ($d_k = -g(x_k)$) or L-BFGS \cite{NW} search directions ($d_k = -H_kg(x_k)$).
 Moreover, we considered both adaptive line search variants as well as variants that used a constant, tuned step size parameter.
 Overall, we investigated the performance of $17$ different algorithms .
 We considered algorithms that approximate the gradient using FFD, CFD and the four smoothing methods with steepest descent or L-BFGS search directions and an adaptive line search strategy.
 We also considered methods that approximate the gradient using the smoothing methods with steepest descent search directions and a constant step size parameter.
 Finally, as a benchmark, we compared the performance of the aforementioned methods against the popular DFOTR algorithm \cite{ASBandeira_LNVicente_KScheinberg_2011}.

 We tested the algorithms on the problems described in \cite{more2009benchmarking} ($53$ problems), and illustrate the performance of the methods using performance and data profiles \cite{more2009benchmarking,DolaMore02}.
-We first compare the performance of the {\em best variant} of each gradient approximation for different accuracy levels ($\tau$) (Figure \ref{fig: final}).
-We selected only the best performers among different possible variants by first comparing the variants among themselves.
+Each curve in the profile displayed in Figure \ref{fig: final} corresponds to one algorithm's overall performance on the entire problem set.
+Roughly speaking, larger area under the curve indicates better overall performance.
+We compare the performance of the {\em best variant} of each algorithm for different accuracy levels.
+For a given accuracy level $\tau \geq 0$ and problem, a method was deemed successful if for some iterate $x_k$, $\frac{f(x_0) - f(x_k)}{f(x_0) - f_L} \geq 1-\tau$ was satisfied, where $f_L$ is the best (lowest) function value achieved by any method; see \cite{more2009benchmarking} for more details.
+We selected only the \emph{best performers} amongst different possible variants by first comparing the variants among themselves.
 For example, for FFD and CFD the LBFGS variant outperformed the steepest descent variant.
 With regards to the smoothing methods, GSG with $N=n$ samples per iteration and steepest descent search directions was the best performer out of all GSG methods, and BSG with $N=4n$ and LBFGS performed best among all BSG variants.
 For all the types of gradient approximations, the variants that performed the best used an adaptive step length procedure.
 We omit illustrations of these comparison for brevity.

-Next, we compare the adaptive step size methods against the constant step size ones (Figures \ref{fig: fd_ls} and \ref{fig: fd_smoothed}).
+Finally, in Figures \ref{fig: fd_ls} and \ref{fig: fd_smoothed} we compare the adaptive step size methods versus the constant step size variants.

 \paragraph{Reinforcement Learning Tasks \cite{brockman2016openai}} In this section, we investigate the performance of the methods on noisy optimization problems.
 Specifically, we present numerical results for reinforcement learning tasks from $\mathrm{OpenAI}$ $\mathrm{Gym}$ library \cite{brockman2016openai}.
-We compare gradient based methods, where the gradients are approximated as follows: \begin{enumerate} \item Forward Finite Differences (\texttt{FFF (SD)}), \item Linear Interpolation (\texttt{Interpolation (SD)}) and (\texttt{Interpolation (SD, LS)}), \item Gaussian Smoothed Gradients (\texttt{GSG (SD)}). \end{enumerate} For the methods that use interpolation, we implemented two different step length strategies: $(1)$ fixed step length $\alpha_k = \alpha$, and $(2)$ step length chosen via a line search.
+We compare gradient based methods, where the gradients are approximated as follows: \begin{enumerate} \item Forward Finite Differences (\texttt{FFD (SD)}), \item Linear Interpolation (\texttt{Interpolation (SD)}) and (\texttt{Interpolation (SD, LS)}), \item Gaussian Smoothed Gradients (\texttt{GSG (SD)}). \end{enumerate} For the methods that use interpolation, we implemented two different step length strategies: $(1)$ fixed step length $\alpha_k = \alpha$, and $(2)$ step length chosen via a line search.